The Military in Spain: Modernizing Forces for the Future

 Current Military Capabilities

-Spain’s armed forces possess diverse capabilities across land, sea, and air domains.
+Spain’s armed forces possess a wide range of capabilities across the land, sea, and air.

 Personnel

-The reserves add approximately 15,000 more to this number.
+The reserve forces add approximately 15,000 more to this figure.

-These forces are distributed across the Army, Navy, Air Force, and various joint commands.
+These personnel are distributed among the Army, Navy, Air Force, and various joint commands.

-You’ll find Spanish troops deployed in various international missions, contributing to NATO operations and UN peacekeeping efforts.
+Spanish troops are frequently deployed in diverse international missions and contribute to NATO operations and UN peacekeeping efforts.

 Vehicles and Ground Forces